-Due to the delicate nature of the active breast tissue, prompt and appropriate management of breast infections is essential.
-Delay or inadequate management may lead to tissue destruction, chronic infections, periductal fistulas and breast deformities.
 The breast contains breast lobules, each of which drains to a lactiferous duct, which in turn empties to the surface of the nipple.
 There are lactiferous sinuses which are reservoirs for milk during lactation.
 The lactiferous ducts undergo epidermalization where keratin production may cause the duct to become obstructed, and in turn, can result in abscess formation.
 Abscesses associated with lactation usually begin with an abrasion or tissue at the nipple, providing an entry point for bacteria.
 The infection often presents in the second postpartum week and is often precipitated in the presence of milk stasis.
-The most common organism known to cause a breast abscess is S. but in cases, Streptococci, and Staphylococcus epidermidis may also be involved.
+The most common organism known to cause a breast abscess is S. aureus, but in some cases, Streptococci, and

+Staphylococcus epidermidis may also be involved.
 Women are encouraged to continue breastfeeding or using a breast pump to continue draining milk from the affected ducts.

-Breast abscess is the result αf underlying inflammation (mastitis) in the breast skin.
-Injury may happen either during the lactation process from the infant or in the nonlactation state of the patient as a cracking in the breast skin.
+Breast abscess is the result of underlying inflammation (mastitis) in the breast skin.
+Injury may happen either during the lactation process from the infant or in the non-lactaionstate of the patient as a cracking in the breast skin.
 This injury accelerates the entry of the causative bacteria which by its role form the abscess.
 In neglected cases, there may be necrosis in the abscess location leads to fibrosis, scarring and nipple retraction.

-Secondary infection ensues with stagnation, leading to abscess formation and development of cutaneous fistulas that involve the periareolar region and form as a means to release pressure from pus distending the ducts.
-It is speculated that smoking may have a direct toxic effect on the epithelium of retroareolar.
+Secondary infection ensues with stagnation, leading to abscess formation and development of cutaneous fistulas that involve the periareolar region and form as a means to release pressure from pus distending the ducts .
+It is speculated that smoking may have a direct toxic effect on the epithelium of retroareolar

-The ducts become filled with fluid which leads to nipple discharge and infection by the entrance of the bacteria and can form pus and abscess as a final result.
-Breast abscess associated with methicillin-resistant S. aureus (MRSA) has been reported and is likely to be an increasing problem.
+The ducts become filled with fluid which leads to nipple discharge and infection by the entrance of the bacteria and can form pus and abscess as a final result.6 Breast abscess associated with methicillin-resistant S. aureus (MRSA) has been reported and is likely to be an increasing problem.
 A wide variety of organisms may occasionally be encountered.
 Typhoid is a well-recognized cause of breast abscess in countries where this disease is common.
 This is a particularly important diagnosis to make because the organism is secreted in the milk.
-Staphylococcus aureus commonly causes breast abscess, followed by coagulase-negative Staphylococcus epidermidis, Streptococcus viridians, Streptococcus pyogenes, and anaerobes such as Pepto streptococcus and Bacteroides [7-10].
-In India, abscesses can occur due to typhoid, tuberculosis, other mycobacteria, and parasites [1-3].
+Staphylococcus aureus commonly causes breast abscess, followed by coagulasenegative Staphylococcus epidermidis, Streptococcus viridians, Streptococcus pyogenes, and anaerobes such as Pepto streptococcus and Bacteroides.7-10 In India, abscesses can occur due to typhoid, tuberculosis, other mycobacteria, and parasites.1-3